 In fact, the term “clone beer” should be called “close beer”.
 It’s going to be nigh-on impossible to get exactly the same product at home as the store bought or competition beer you covert.

 This is because there are so many factors involved, and even the original producer of that beer isn’t going to be able to reproduce the same beer in every batch.
-In fact, commercial beers such as Budweiser or Heineken can vary a lot from year to year and batch to batch.
-This is because ingredients change slightly each season and brewers have to make allowances for that.
+In fact, commercial beers such as Budweiser or Heineken can vary a lot from year to year and batch to batch. (buy beer from local breweries) This is because ingredients change slightly each season and brewers have to make allowances for that.

 I hate to go back to the wine example again, but it’s valid here.
 Even long-established vineyards can’t make their wine identical every year.
 It really depends on the harvest and subtle changes in the process each time.
 And as I have said, beer is no different.